-Updated to include official statistics from the ONS for May 2018 on days lost to labour disputes and the number of stoppages.
-The next ONS release date is 14 August 2018.
+Updated to include official statistics from the ONS for January 2019 on days lost to labour disputes and the number of stoppages.
+The next ONS release date is 16 April 2019.

 The number of labour strikes reached an all-time low last year, along with the number of workers involved in disputes, according to new ONS figures.

 HR and legal information and guidance relating to industrial action.